Nova Xavantina: Geography

 Located at 14º40'24"S and 52º21'11"W, Nova Xavantina lies in the cerrado ecoregion.
 Under the Köppen climate classification, Nova Xavantina has a tropical savanna climate (Köppen: Aw) and is very warm year-round with a rainy season from approximately October to March and a dry season from April to September.
 It is within the bounds of the Brazilian Legal Amazon.
 The Rio das Mortes, a major tributary of the Rio Araguaia flows through the center of Nova Xavantina.
 Though technically in the Amazon Time Zone (UTC-4), Nova Xavantina and other cities in the Araguaia valley unofficially observe Brasília Time (UTC-3).
-Since the 1980s, Nova Xavantina and the surrounding region have undergone extensive deforestation due to Agricultural expansion.
-These land-use changes have led to decreases in evapotranspiration and increases in surface temperature across the region, causing the climate to become hotter and drier, with temperatures rising and precipitation decreasing.
+Since the 1980s, Nova Xavantina and the surrounding region have undergone extensive deforestation due to agricultural expansion.

+Climate

-Agriculture & Economy
+Economy

-Nova Xavantina is located in the Brazilian Amazon's major agricultural frontier.
-Soy is the primary crop, with a second crop (called "safrinha") of corn or sometimes cotton grown after the soy harvest.
-Cattle ranching is also prevalent in the region, using an extensive amount of land.
+Nova Xavantina is located in the Amazon-Cerrado transition region, one of the world's largest agricultural frontiers.
+Crop production, primarily soybeans and corn, and cattle ranching constitute the majority of land in the municipality and agriculture makes up the largest sector of the economy.
 Due primarily to agricultural expansion, the area has undergone a significant amount of deforestation since the 1980s.

-Another significant economic driver in Nova Xavantina is tourism.
-Many visitors come to the city from urban centers including Cuiabá, Goiânia, and Brasília, primarily for ecotourism.
-Several popular waterfalls are located within driving distance from the city center, providing a major source of recreation.
-There are also several swimming beaches located on the shores of the Rio das Mortes.
+Another economic driver in Nova Xavantina is tourism, primarily cerrado ecotourism.
+The city is famous for its many waterfalls, and for recreation on the Rio das Mortes, including swimming, boating, and fishing.

 Education

 A campus of the State University of Mato Grosso (Unemat) is located in Nova Xavantina, offering undergraduate degrees in Agronomy, Biological Sciences, Civil Engineering, and Tourism, and a graduate degree in Ecology and Conservation.

-The Open University of Brazil (UAB) also operates a small campus in Nova Xavantina.